RitaAndAurora/ddrm-jfsebastian/MANUAL.md

    *  `Channel I/II`: send only the values of the selected channel.

+### 2.8 UI size

+As of version 1.1, J.F.
+Sebastian incorporates an option to adjust the size of the UI to match smaller screens.
+You can adjust the size clicking in the `Settings...` button in the lower-right corner of J.F.
+Sebastian and selecting the `Zoom` sub-menu.
+Available options are 70%, 80%, 90% and 100% of the original size.
+The zoom preference is stored togeether with other J.F.
+Sebastian properties to the preference is remembered in different runs of the app both running as stand-alone or as a plugin.

 ## 3. Known bugs and limitations

 What follows is a list of known J.F.
 Sebastian bugs and limitations of the software.
 Please, for **bug reports** and **feature requests** visit [https://github.com/ritaandaurora/ddrm-jfsebastian/issues](https://github.com/ritaandaurora/ddrm-jfsebastian/issues).